MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: MTraining

 Specifically, as shown in Fig.~\ref{sfig:hierarchical_comp}, our approach incorporates the following design:

 \textit{(i) Inner- and Outer-Ring Hierarchical Ring Attention.} We decompose the global ring communication into two hierarchical levels: an inner ring and an outer ring.
-In the inner ring, key–value (KV) blocks are circulated among the $G_{\text{node}}$ GPUs within each compute node.
+In the inner ring, key–value (KV) blocks are circulated among the $N_{\text{card}}$ GPUs within each compute node.
 The outer ring handles communication across $N_{\text{node}}$ nodes by exchanging aggregated KV buffers.
 At each outer-ring step, the schedule proceeds as follows: 1) \textbf{Post Outer P2P.} A non-blocking P2P communication operation is initiated, transmitting the current KV chunk of the local node to the next node and posting a matching receive.
-2) \textbf{Inner-Ring Attention.} While the inter-node transfer is in progress, the GPUs enter a loop of length $G_{\text{node}}$, performing sparse ring attention computations over the local KV slices within the node.
-3) \textbf{Synchronize.} At the end of each outer step, computation and communication are synchronized before moving to the next outer-ring iteration.
+2) \textbf{Inner-Ring Attention.} While the inter-node transfer is in progress, the GPUs enter a loop of length $N_{\text{card}}$, performing sparse ring attention computations over the local KV slices within the node.
+3) \textbf{Asynchronous Waiting.} At the end of each outer step, wait for both computation and communication to end before moving to the next outer-ring iteration.